Is the IB easier than A-Levels in Singapore? - Australian International School (AIS)

 With that in mind, read on to learn more about both qualifications so that you can gain a clearer understanding to make an informed decision.

-Founded in 1968, the IB provides high quality and challenging educational programs at every stage of the child’s academic journey while offering a holistic educational environment.
+Founded in 1968, the IB provides high quality and challenging educational programmes at every stage of the child’s academic journey while offering a holistic educational environment.

-IB Singapore schools offer there are different levels of programs:
+IB schools in Singapore offer different levels of programmes.
+At AIS, the pathway includes:

 Commonly taken by students in the UK, the A-Levels (also known as Advanced Levels) are qualifications in particular subjects that are usually the final academic courses taken before university.